-- In order to examine the significance in the differences and the robustness of the relative importance of the linear and nonlinear advection terms for the two types of SSW events, we perform bootstrapping on individual wave-1 and wave-2 events with replacement, respectively.
+In order to examine the significance in the differences and the robustness of the relative importance of the linear and nonlinear advection terms for the two types of SSW events, we perform bootstrapping on individual wave-1 and wave-2 events with replacement, respectively.
 We repeat the resampling B = 1000 times and compute the means and the standard deviation for the sum of linear and nonlinear terms.
-The results of the bootstrapping are shown in Figure 4.
-There is almost no overlap between the $\pm 1$ standard deviation of wave-1 (red) and wave-2 (black) events in neither the total linear advection (Figure 4a) nor the total nonlinear advection (Figure 4b) term at one week before the onset of the events.
-In particular, the separation of the wave-1 - and wave-2 events in the total linear advection term is as early as 10 days before the onset of the events.
-Figure 4 demonstrates the significance and robustness of the differences in the contribution of the linear and nonlinear advection terms to $\frac{dA_1}{dt}$ in the wave-1 and wave-2 SSW events, respectively, at least up to one week before the events.
-Another point to highlight is that significant anomalies of the linear terms are observed around 20 days before both types of SSW events, which is beyond the current predictability limit of SSWs of one-two weeks.
+The results of the bootstrapping are shown in Fig. 4.
+There is almost no overlap between the ± 1 SD (standard deviation) of wave-1 (red) and wave-2 (black) events in either the total linear advection (Fig. 4a) or the total nonlinear advection (Fig. 4b) term at 1 week before the onset of the events.
+In particular, the separation of the wave-1 and wave-2 events in the total linear advection term is as early as 10 d before the onset of the events.
+Figure 4 demonstrates the significance and robustness of the differences in the contribution of the linear and nonlinear advection terms to $\frac{dA_1}{dt}$ in the wave-1 and wave-2 SSW events, respectively, at least up to 1 week before the events.
+Another point to highlight is that significant anomalies of the linear terms are observed around 20 d